Taha-Rouabah/COVID-19/SEIRQDP model/README.md

 /SEIRQDP
 COVID-19 modeling using a generalized SEIR model.

-A tailored set of codes has been developed under Python 3.7.6 to:
+A tailored set of codes has been developed under Python 3.7 to:

-- download data from the Github repository
+- download data from the online COVID-19 data repository
 - determine the optimum fitting depth using cross-validation method
-- calibrate the model by fitting the real data
+- calibrate the model by applying a genetic fitting algrothm to the real data
 - perform forecast modeling

-Fitting is based on the functions of the optimize module from SciPy v1.4.1